 "We have a great pool of home grown talent.
 It's a privilege to be in a position to nurture their talent and thus increase the amount of Australian children's literature available to our younger readers" Elizabeth said.

 Dianne was appointed to the Board in 2011.
-She was elected Chair in May 2013 following the death of the Trust's founding Chairman, the Hon Ian Wilson AM.
+She was elected Chair in May 2013 following the death of the Trust's co-founder, the Hon.
+Ian Wilson AM, and retired as Chair in October 2015 when Elizabeth Clare took over the role.

-Dianne was a practising lawyer for many years, with a particular interest in pubic law and law reform.
-She now works part-time with the South Australian Law Reform Institute at the University of Adelaide.
-She has experience in organisational governance arrangements and is a graduate of the Australian Institute of Company Directors.
+Dianne was a practising lawyer for many years, with a particular interest in public law and law reform.
+More recently she worked with the South Australian Law Reform Institute at the University of Adelaide, retiring in September 2017.
+She has experience in organisational governance arrangements and is a graduate and member of the Australian Institute of Company Directors.
 She has served in a voluntary capacity on boards and committees, including several associated with schools.

-She is married and has three children and seven grand-children.
-She believes that the reading of books (however published) helps children and young adults to understand themselves, other people and the world around them while also providing much pleasure.
-The work of the Trust in assisting Australian authors and illustrators to create high quality literature and in providing opportunities for them to encourage young readers and writers is a valuable contribution to society.
+She is married and has three children and seven grandchildren.
+She believes that reading helps children and young adults to understand themselves, other people and the world around them as well as providing much pleasure.
+The work of the Trust in assisting Australian authors and illustrators to create high-quality literature that encourages young readers and writers is a valuable contribution to society.

 Fij has been a Board member since 2008.
 She is a Fellow of the Australian Institute of Company Directors and has an MBA (Advanced) from the University of Adelaide.
 She has been a teacher, a librarian, a bookseller and was the South Australian Government’s Small Business Advocate from 1997 to 2002.
 She has been a Chair of Adelaide Writers Week, a member of the Libraries Board of SA and Treasurer on the National Executive of the Children’s Book Council of Australia.
 She has been on numerous Boards and Committees and was Chair of the Board of No Strings Attached Theatre of Disability until 2013.
 She has long been a supporter of authors and illustrators and believes the ideals of the May Gibbs Literature Trust fulfils an important role in assisting emerging writers and illustrators to further their creative development.